navy-project/vagrantbootstrap/README.md

 ## Start the navyproject containers ##

 Now you're inside the vagrant box, you'll need to log into the docker hub.
 Entering unknown credentials will automatically create a new account:

 ```
 docker login
 ```

-Now start the navyproject containers, not in development mode.
+Now start the navyproject containers.
 The first time this runs, it will take some time as it downloads the images from the docker hub.

 ```
-./start.sh nodev
+./start.sh
 ```

 To connect to the navy cluster, use *.vagrant.navyproject.com which resolves to the ip address of your vagrant box, 192.168.33.10.